StinaAxelsson/contactbook-project3/README.md

 # Project Description
 This project is developed as my third portfolio project during my course at Code Institute.
 It is an command-line application using only Python as programming language.

-This programme is a contact book that can provide the user to add their contacts and store them all in one place.
+This program is a contact book that can provide the user to add their contacts and store them all in one place.
 You can use this program to add new contacts with relevant information like first name, last name, phonenumber and e-mail address and save it in a google sheet document.
-You can search for specific contacts that is saved, view all existing contacts and you can delete single contacts or all at once.
+You can search for a specific contact that is saved, view all existing contacts and you can delete a single contact or all at once.
 # Content
 * [Project Description](https://github.com/StinaAxelsson/contactbook-project3#project-description)
 * [UX](https://github.com/StinaAxelsson/contactbook-project3#ux)